Allen-ISD-Computer-Science/REPO_WorkoutProgress_2024/README.md

 # Vision Statement

-Through visual representation and thorough explanations, we aim to impact newcomers to the gym, hopefully helping them gain confidence and familiarity with gym equipments.
+Through visual representation and thorough explanations, our vision is to create a welcoming and inclusive environment for newcomers to the gym.
+We understand that stepping into a gym for the first time can be intimidating, with unfamiliar equipment and routines causing uncertainty and anxiety.
+Therefore, our goal is to alleviate these concerns and empower individuals to embrace their fitness journey with confidence.

+We believe that by providing clear visual guides and detailed explanations, newcomers will not only gain a better understanding of gym equipment but also develop a sense of mastery and ownership over their workout routines.

 ## Roles
 | Role            | Name            | GitHub                                            | Web Portfolio                                                                                                         |